When you buy through our links, we may earn a commission. See our Affiliate Policy.

 Is There Parking Near Multnomah Falls?

-Yes, but it’s best to plan ahead!
-The main parking lot between the east and westbound lanes of Interstate 84, tends to fill up quickly, especially during peak season.
 You may have seen online that parking at Multnomah Falls can cost $20—this is misleading.
-The main lot is $2 during peak season; however, there’s a smaller, privately-owned lot near the Lodge that began charging $20 as of April 2024.
-This new fee has stirred up some controversy.
+The main lot is $2 during peak season, but a smaller, privately-owned lot near the Lodge began charging $20 as of April 2024, which has caused some controversy.

-The Hike Up to Benson Bridge
+The Hike to Benson Bridge

 Once we had parking sorted, it was finally time to start our hike to Multnomah Falls.
 Multnomah is a two-tiered waterfall, formed by the ancient Missoula Floods around 15,000 years ago and fed by underground springs.
 It’s simply stunning, and the viewing area at the bottom is spacious, with plenty of room for photos right by the base.
 Even visiting during a busy July day, we had no trouble getting close for some great shots.